heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 4. Identifying Relations for Open Information Extraction [ReVerb, EMNLP 2011] {[Paper](http://www.aclweb.org/anthology/D11-1142)}{[Code](https://github.com/knowitall/reverb)}{[Homepage](http://reverb.cs.washington.edu/)}
 > * Use syntactic constraints to specify relation phrases (3 simple patterns).
 Find longest phrase matching one of the syntactic constraints.
 > * Find nearest noun-phrases to the left and right of relation phrase. - Not a relative pronoun or WHO-adverb or an existential there.
-> * To Avoid "overspecified" relation phrases, a relation phrase must have many distinct args in a large corpus
+> * To avoid "overspecified" relation phrases, a relation phrase must have many distinct args in a large corpus
 5. ClausIE: Clause-Based Open Information Extraction [ClausIE, WWW 2013] {[Paper](http://resources.mpi-inf.mpg.de/d5/clausie/clausie-www13.pdf)}{[Code (Python)](https://github.com/AnthonyMRios/pyclausie)}{[Code (Java)](https://github.com/IsaacChanghau/ClausIE)}
 > * Map the dependency relations of an input senetnce to clause constituents.
 > * A set of coherent clauses presenting a simple linguistic structure is derived from the input